helidon-io/helidon/tests/integration/quic-interop-runner/README.md

 - `ROLE=server`
 - `TESTCASE=http3`

-All other roles and test cases exit with status `127`, which matches the interop runner convention for unsupported functionality.
+Other non-empty roles and test cases exit with status `127`, which matches the interop runner convention for unsupported functionality.
+A missing `ROLE` or, for the server role, a missing `TESTCASE` exits with status `1`.

 ## How The Test Works